jamesmh/life-decision-records/README.md

 ## Examples

-Take a look under the "records" folder for a examples of how you could create these 🚀.
+Take a look under the "records" folder for examples of how you could create and organize these 🚀.

 I've also create a [mock pull-request too.](https://github.com/jamesmh/life-decision-records/pull/1)